How We Increased Offline Sales by Connecting a Mobile Retail Platform to Brick-and-Mortar Stores with Location-Based Notifications

 We launched the first application for our client almost four years ago.
 Our client’s goal was to strengthen the company’s online presence in the electronics retail market and get ahead of competitors.

-Over the years, we created a big and complex ecommerce application and gradually added mobile-specific features to create more value for customers.
-Implementing rich push notifications provided us the best results.
+Over the years, we created a big and complex eCommerce application and gradually added mobile-specific features to create more value for customers.
+Implementing rich push notifications provided us with the best results.
 You can read more about our experience here.

 Recently, we decided to improve the functionality by adding location-based push notifications with the help of a geofencing service that would allow us to send notifications to users who are close to a physical store.
 In the beginning, the idea was to just notify users that they’re near a store; but then we came up with an idea to provide special offers in each notification.

 There were several goals we wanted to achieve with this feature:

 - Link our client’s online business with over 250 physical stores around Ukraine

 - Drive offline sales with the help of a mobile app